Woman Quits Cushy US Job to Go Organic 1

 Woman Quits Cushy US Job to Go Organic

-Today, aside from being lush with mango bushes, several different fruits like banana, papaya, mulberry, chikoo, pineapple, jackfruit, wild berries, cashew apples, heirloom tomatoes, among others, also develop at the farm.
+Today, aside from being lush with mango bushes, several different fruits like banana, papaya, mulberry, chikoo, pineapple, jackfruit, wild berries, cashew apples, and heirloom tomatoes, among others, also develop at the farm.
 While some of the spices grown at the farm encompass turmeric, ginger, pepper, veggies like lettuce, infant spinach, basil, native sorrel, moringa, amaranth, and veggies doodhi, papaya, pumpkin, tomatillos, brinjal, yam, lemongrass are also grown on the farm.

-In a technology where excessive-yielding genetically changed seeds (GMO) are on the upward thrust, Gayatri strives to keep, grow and multiply heirloom or native sorts.
+In a technology where excessive-yielding genetically changed seeds (GMO) are on the upward thrust, Gayatri strives to keep, grow, and multiply heirloom or native sorts.
 “The doozy within the seed is that this – seed production today is owned by using the very businesses that evolved chemical substances for war.
 The synthetic seed is resilient to chemical interventions (pesticides like Roundup) that kill the encircling natural order.

 How does she preserve seeds?